jjmr007/CIPs/CIPS/cip-2.md

 Only the responses of two functions or commands of API requests to Circle's payment protocol will be modified, in the case of Funnelled Accounts.

 N°1: The `POST /wire` request.
-All requests to this command from the API-KEY of a funnelled account should get an error as response.
+All requests to this command from the API-KEY of a Funnelled Account should get an error as response.
 Something like: "`funneled account, please fill a request for a general purpose account`".

 N°2: The `POST /transfer`request.
-All requests to this command from the API-KEY of a funnelled account that includes in the field `"type":` the value of `"wallet"`:
+All requests to this command from the API-KEY of a Funnelled Account that includes in the field `"type":` the value of `"wallet"`:

 ```json
 "destination": {